allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ---
 [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) concept has been around for some time and keeps surfacing in one place or another, yet it is not widely adopted.
-In this post I would like to introduce this topic in a bit different way: starting with customer's needs and going through various stages to present a solution that is clean-enough to satisfy concepts from aforementioned blog (or book with the same name).
+In this post I would like to introduce this topic in a less conventional way: starting with customer's needs and going through various stages to present a solution that is clean-enough to satisfy concepts from aforementioned blog (or book with the same name).

 ## The perspective
 Why do we need software architecture?
 What is it anyway?
 The extensive definition can be found in a place a bit unexpected